tableau/connector-plugin-sdk/docs/security-considerations.md

 During the connector review for the Tableau Exchange, the connector will go through a security review.
 Addressing these security concerns is a requirement for the connector to be approved for the Exchange.

-We will also pull any connector from the Tableau Exchange that we find a security vulnerability in, and that vulnerability must be addressed before the connector can go back to the Exchange.
+Tableau will also pull any connector from the Tableau Exchange that is found to have a security vulnerability.
+That vulnerability must be addressed before the connector can return to the Exchange.

 # Secure Attributes on the Connection Dialog